UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 	"pointer_tag_to_tip": "data/pointer_tip.txt",
 	"smoothing_buffer" : 5

-will use a 5 frame rolling average to reduce the random tracking noise.
+This will use a 5 frame rolling average to reduce the random tracking noise.

 Now you can see where your calibration places the pointer tip and where it actually is you can make some estimates of the calibration accuracy.
 This will be easier with some sort of measuring device (a ruler for example, see figure 6.